paolobrasolin/mnogootex/README.md

 of a LaTeX document using different classes and offers a meaningfully filtered output.

-The motivating use case is ROOTtaining a single preamble while submitting a paper to many journals using their outdated or crummy document classes.
+The motivating use case is maintaining a single preamble while submitting a paper to many journals using their outdated or crummy document classes.